HumbleRens/Move-older-than-30-days/README.md

-Simple script to move anything that was last modified from 30+ days to one location the next.
+Script sets a source folder and a destination folder, and then retrieves a list of files from the source folder that were last modified more than 30 days ago.
+Then it loops through the list of files and moves them to the destination folder.

 Set the source and destination folders:
 - $sourceFolder = '\\Server1\SharedFolder' $destinationFolder = '\\Server2\ArchiveFolder'